IAEA-NSDDNetwork/Java-RULER/README.md

 ## Change History

 #### 2025-04
-update BrIccS executables with new versions from T. Kibedi at ANU.
+update BrIccS with new versions from T. Kibedi at ANU.

 #### 2025-02
 Bug fixes and improvements